 All staff operating either clinically or in the community must:

 - wear the following on face-to-face contact with patients either in clinic or in the community:

 – an appropriate face mask for level of interaction.

 – disposable plastic aprons (single use) or re-usable overalls;

-– eye protection in the form of: a surgical mask with integrated visor, a full face shield or visor, or a polycarbonate safety spectacles or equivalent; and
+– eye protection in the form of a surgical mask with integrated visor, a full-face shield or visor, or a polycarbonate safety spectacle or equivalent

 First Physio will ensure to enforce a strict cleaning and sanitisation protocol in line with current legislation and guidance.
 For further details, see our Covid-19 Policy.

 All attending patients should:

 - – Not touch the door, walls, switches etc on entry or exit;

 - – Only touch the chair and treatment couch;